SD Card Showing Wrong Size? How to Restore Full Capacity on SD Card (2022) – Qiling

 Disk formatting should be taken very carefully as we addressed many times, it's going to wipe all data out, leaving you a blank SD card in the end.
 If no backup is available, formatted data will be lost.

-Therefore, we strongly suggest that you restore files from your SD card in advance.
-Deep Data Recovery Free is famous for data recovery from all devices, like HDD, SSD, SD card, USB flash drive, pen drive, external hard drive, and more.
+We suggest restoring files from your SD card in advance, as Deep Data Recovery Free can recover data from various devices, including HDD, SSD, SD card, USB flash drive, pen drive, external hard drive, and more.

-It allows you to recover all the types of files from your SD card.
-Meanwhile, if files corruption occurs, Qiling data recovery program can repair corrupted videos, photos, and documents for you.
+Qiling data recovery program allows you to recover all types of files from your SD card, and in case of file corruption, it can repair corrupted videos, photos, and documents.

 Step 1.
-Connect the SD card, memory card, or CF Card to your computer and launch Qiling memory card recovery software on your PC.
-Select file types and click "Next" to start.
+Connect the SD card, memory card, or CF Card to your computer, then launch Qiling memory card recovery software on your PC.
+Select the desired file types and click "Next" to initiate the recovery process.

 Select file types that you want to recover